 ICCM 2016 was held from August 4–6, 2016, at the The Pennsylvania State University, at University Park, Pennsylvania.
 There will be tutorials and workshops on the day before the main conference, August 3.

-The best papers of ICCM 2016 will be invited for a special issue of Topics in Cognitive Science.
+The best papers of ICCM 2016 have been invited for a special issue of Topics in Cognitive Science.

-Student travel stipends are available!
-You can learn more and apply here.
+Student travel stipends were available!
+You can learn more and see the application here.